santiagosayshey/DigiBrain/Dictionarry.md

 	- React powers the frontend, Flask in the backend.
 	- https://github.com/Dictionarry-Hub/profilarr (currently sitting at 272 stars, go check it out!!)

 Dictionarry is the culmination of two years of very hard work.
 I poured my heart and my soul into this project because I wanted to help people.
 I have spent 2000+ hours coding, researching and designing.
 I have 4000+ commits in the past year alone on my personal GitHub.
 I make no money working on this, it drives me insane and I sometimes think about deleting it all and disappearing to a cabin in the woods.
 I'm not writing code that solves world hunger.
-I'm not building a startup worth a billion dollars.
-I'm building a very niche solution to a very niche problem that matters to me.
-And that's okay.

 But I keep going.
 Not because I need to prove anything to anyone, but because this is what doing my best looks like.
+I'm not building a startup worth a billion dollars - I'm building a very niche solution to a very niche problem that matters to me.
 And that's worth celebrating just as much as any polished LinkedIn success story.